 Daren Shiau, PBM, is a corporate lawyer, and is Co-Head of the Firm’s Corporate & Commercial Department.

-Ranked as a Global Elite Thought Leader for the Asia-Pacific region by Who’s Who Legal: Competition, Daren is “‘really well known’ in the region for his broad expertise in the antitrust arena which spans merger control, cartel investigations and disputes”.
-He is recognised as “Singapore’s top competition lawyer” by Who’s Who Legal: Thought Leaders - Competition, and “a strong communicator who effectively leads merger control transactions”.
-Daren has also been ranked as a “star performer” by Chambers Asia-Pacific from the outset, and was cited by clients for having “very in-depth knowledge of the field”, along with “a good read of the regulator”.
+Currently ranked as a Global Elite Thought Leader for the Asia-Pacific region by Who’s Who Legal: Competition, Daren is “really well-known” for his “true competition expertise””.
+He is named as “Singapore’s top competition lawyer”, ranked as a “star performer” by Chambers Asia-Pacific, and cited by clients for his very “good read” of the authorities.

-His deal book of groundbreaking competition transactions undertaken with the practice, which has been described by Chambers Global as “market-leading”, covers general antitrust as well as sectoral regimes such as media, electricity, gas and airports.
+His “superstar” deal book of ground-breaking competition transactions, which has been described by Chambers Global as “market-leading”, covers general antitrust as well as sectoral regimes such as banking and insurance, media and telecommunications, electricity and gas, and airports.

-Daren presently is Singapore’s first appointed non-governmental advisor to the Competition and Consumer Commission of Singapore (CCCS) at the International Competition Network (ICN).
-Peers recognise that his “achievements are well-deserved”.
+Daren is Singapore’s first-ever appointed non-governmental advisor to the Competition and Consumer Commission of Singapore (CCCS) at the International Competition Network (ICN).
+Peers recognise that his collective antitrust “achievements are well-deserved”.

-- Defended parties in 100 per cent. of Singapore’s international cartel decisions to-date, including acting for the successful amnesty applicant of Singapore’s first global cartel decision (freight forwarding), and the successful leniency applicants to its second (ball bearings) and third (aluminium electrolytic capacitors) ones.
+- Successfully defended parties in 100 per cent. of Singapore’s international cartel decisions to-date, including acting for the successful amnesty applicant of Singapore’s first global cartel decision (freight forwarding), and the successful leniency applicants to its second (ball bearings) and third (aluminium electrolytic capacitors) ones.

-- Worked on numerous landmark abuse of dominance and unilateral effects cases to-date, including the first dominance appeal to the Competition Appeal Board (ticketing).
+- Successfully represented parties in numerous landmark abuse of dominance and unilateral effects cases to-date.
+Daren acted for the complainant in the investigation against the world’s largest soft drinks maker (which received the GCR Behavioural Matter of the Year for Asia-Pacific, Middle East and Africa), and the first dominance appeal to the Competition Appeal Board (ticketing).
 Founding member of the International Bar Association Antitrust Committee’s inaugural Unilateral Conduct Working Group.